s2tephen/s2tephen.github.io/_posts/2013-02-11-back-to-the-grind.markdown

 footnotes:
   - "The month of January is MIT's [Independent Activities Period](http://web.mit.edu/iap/), during which students take classes off the beaten path, participate in massive coding/robotics competitions, and generally fool around and do crazy things."
   - "HASS = Humanities, Arts, and Social Sciences.
 Yes, MIT has a [school for it](http://shass.mit.edu/).
 All MIT undergrads must take eight HASS classes to graduate.
 Sadly, the term is usually invoked with contempt or derision."
   - "I had to actually apply to get into this class, with a portfolio and everything.
 Pulling all the materials together was nostalgic, to say the least.
-If you're interested, you can see [what I submitted](http://ssuen.scripts.mit.edu/cms634/)—it's definitely more interesting than what I have on this site right now."
+If you're interested, you can see [what I submitted](http://ssuen.scripts.mit.edu/cms634/)."
   - "I've actually already finished a first draft of my paper, but am currently in the process of revising it for submission to journals and/or conferences.
 I'm still new to this whole academia thing, so give it some time."
 ---